Matt Gaetz: Support for impeaching President Biden and Secretary Mayorkas

-In August 2021, Gaetz co-sponsored a resolution by Andy Biggs to impeach Secretary of Homeland Security Alejandro Mayorkas.
-Later that month, Gaetz co-sponsored a resolution by Representative Marjorie Taylor Greene to impeach President Biden.
+Gaetz co-sponsored a resolution by Andy Biggs to impeach Secretary of Homeland Security Alejandro Mayorkas in August 2021.
+Later that month, Gaetz co-sponsored a resolution by Representative Marjorie Taylor Greene to impeach president Biden.
 In September 2022, he called impeaching Biden a "priority".
 He expressed the belief that many Republicans in Congress were hesitant to impeach Biden, but that Republican voters would feel "betrayed" if they did not.
 Very early into the 118th Congress, Gaetz cosponsored another resolution to impeach Mayorkas.
+In May 2023, Gaetz co-sponsored resolutions by Marjorie Taylor Greene to impeach Biden and Mayorkas.

+During an invitation-only video conference moderated by Steve Bannon days after a Biden impeachment inquiry was opened in September 2023, Gaetz denounced the impeachment effort as a political stunt.
+Gaetz said, "I don't believe that we are endeavoring upon a legitimate impeachment of Joe Biden ...
+I think it's for the sake of having another bad thing to say about Joe Biden."

 Economy

 Gaetz voted for the Tax Cuts and Jobs Act of 2017.
 He acknowledged that the bill's pass-through tax deduction would benefit Trump, but added, "so many Americans benefit when commercial real estate becomes easier and more accessible."
+He was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

 Environment

-In 2016, Gaetz acknowledged global warming but said he disagrees with the scientific consensus on climate change that human activity is the primary cause.
+Gaetz acknowledged global warming in 2016 but said he disagrees with the scientific consensus on climate change that human activity is the primary cause.
 In April 2017, the Center for American Progress and Vice Media said Gaetz was a climate change denier, citing his 2016 statements.

-In January 2017, Gaetz proposed legislation to abolish the Environmental Protection Agency, claiming that it hurts small businesses via the costs associated with compliance.
+Gaetz proposed legislation to abolish the Environmental Protection Agency in January 2017, claiming that it hurts small businesses via the costs associated with compliance.

-In November 2017, Gaetz joined the bipartisan Climate Solutions Caucus.
+Gaetz joined the bipartisan Climate Solutions Caucus in November 2017.
 He said he advocated technological innovation and economic incentives that address climate change, and increased federal funds for global warming research by NASA, NOAA and universities, but remained opposed to increased environmental regulation.

-In 2019, Gaetz introduced the bipartisan Super Pollutants Act, which aimed to slow climate change by regulating greenhouses gases, especially black carbon, hydrofluorocarbons, and methane.
+Gaetz and Democratic Representative Scott Peters introduced the bipartisan Super Pollutants Act, which aimed to slow climate change by regulating greenhouses gases, especially black carbon, hydrofluorocarbons, and methane, in 2019.
 A press release stated, "These short-lived climate pollutants, also called super pollutants, are significantly more potent than carbon dioxide."